 Unimproved and semi-improved Acid Grassland is a UK BAP broad habitat category.

-Lowland Acid Grassland is a UK priority habitat within the broad habitat category.
+Lowland Acid Grassland is a national priority habitat, UKHab category g1a

 U1 Bent Fescue-Sorrel pasture

 Acid Grassland is often part of a mosaic with Heathland: where the cover of dwarf shrub is less than 25%, the habitat is considered to be Acid Grassland.

 *Acid Grassland may form part of the Open Mosaic on Previously Developed Land priority habitat on former colliery sites,

 Grasses which tolerate the poor soils include Wavy-Hair Grass, Common Bent, Sweet Vernal Grass, Sheeps Fescue and Mat Grass.

 Acid Grassland has fewer broadleaved plants than Neutral Grassland; the Acid Grassland on rough moorland grazing has fewer still.